 11. Now, wet your circles with water or edible glue and position them over the seam of the strip.

 Heather Bell was born and raised in NJ.
 “I have a beautiful life, married to my best friend, and mom to some pretty amazing kids.
 I love creating art and beautiful things, ” notes Heather.
 She started cake decorating seven years ago after attending a Wilton Cake Decorating Class, just for fun.
 Soon after, she realized how much she truly loved cake artistry.
-Heather is a self taught cake decorator.
-“Decorating cakes and cookies allows me to explore art in edible form, and share some delicious goodies with my friends and family” she says.
+Heather is a self-taught cake decorator.
+“Decorating cakes and cookies allow me to explore art in edible form, and share some delicious goodies with my friends and family,” she says.